mosquitogames/1819rulebook/5_endgame-and-scoring.md

 - all ships are on the Port track, i.e., Singapore prospers; or
 - no ships are left, i.e., Singapore collapses.

 > *Example.*  On his first action, the Sultan goes on a successful Raid, removing the last ship from the Port track.
-But on his second action, the Sultan clears a Village, adding one ship back.
+But on his second action, the Sultan clears a District, adding one ship back.
 The game is not over yet!

 ## Scoring
 Players now tally Victory Points: